Skip to main content

 remote_fs_execute_merges_on_single_replica_time_threshold

-When this setting has a value greater than than zero only a single replica starts the merge immediately if merged part on shared storage and allow_remote_fs_zero_copy_replication is enabled.
+When this setting has a value greater than zero only a single replica starts the merge immediately if merged part on shared storage and allow_remote_fs_zero_copy_replication is enabled.

 Zero-copy replication is not ready for production